LGBTQ Professional Academy for Advisors (aka Advisor Academy)

 Campus Pride announces the 14th annual Camp Pride Summer Leadership Academy will now be conducted online with a digital three-day livestream on Friday, July 24, Saturday, July 25 and Sunday, July 26, 2020.
 Although there will not be a separate LGBTQ Professional Academy for Advisors program this year, we encourage advisors to participate fully in the digital program, learning with and from LGBTQ+ student leaders and others.
 Register Now.

 Do you enjoy advising LGBTQ college students, but wish you could be more equipped with the most effective information, tools and resources?
-Campus Pride has the skill-building retreat just for you -- the LGBTQ Professional Academy for Advisors (aka Advisor Bootcamp).
+Campus Pride has the skill-building retreat just for you — the LGBTQ Professional Academy for Advisors (aka Advisor Academy).
 The event is in coordination with Camp Pride and brings together LGBTQ student advisors and higher education staff who support LGBTQ youth from around the country.
 At the academy, you will have the opportunity to expand your knowledge, enhance your skills as well as collaborate with others who share your passion for advising and creating safer, more welcoming communities.

-BOOTCAMP is for YOU, if you want to:
+ADVISOR ACADEMY is for YOU, if you want to:

 - Develop your understanding of LGBTQ identity development models